Presence (DC Comics): The Hand

-An image of a hand appearing out of a nebula has been referenced numerous times in different DC Comics as a metaphor for the creator or the mystery that exists at the moment of universal creation, but the identity of the being whom the hand belongs to varied over time.
+An image of a hand appearing out of a nebula has been referenced numerous times in different DC Comics as a metaphor for the creator or the mystery that exists at the moment of universal creation; however, the identity of the being whom the hand belongs to varied over time.
 It was first seen in Green Lantern (vol. 2) #40.
 In Ganthet's Tale, it was revealed to be an illusion created by the Guardians to prevent investigation into the beginning of the universe.
 In Crisis on Infinite Earths #10, the Hand was turned into a predestination paradox as the hand of the villainous Anti-Monitor, who tried to rearrange all existence at its starting point but failed.
 The Hand was later seen reaching down from Heaven to embrace the invading Great Evil Beast, and stated to be the Hand of God by Etrigan.

 This idea was visually called back to in DC Rebirth when a hand was seen reaching through time to change history.
 The true identity of the one manipulating this timeline was later revealed to be Doctor Manhattan.